How to Make a Mason Jar Wall Light Fixture (with a dimmer!)

 Video: DIY Mason Jar Wall Light Fixture with Dimmer

-We put together a video to show you how easy the process is, but will also share the steps and link to all of the supplies used below.
+We put together a video you can watch over on Youtube or below that shows how easy the process is, but will also share the steps and link to all of the supplies used below.

 DIY Mason Jar Lighting